mialkin/docs/python/misc.md

 # Miscellaneous

-Make an alias for python3.
+Make an alias for python3:

 ```sh
 echo "alias python=python3" >> ~/.zshrc
 ```

-Print paths where Python is looking for modules.
+Print paths where Python is looking for modules:

 ```sh
 import sys